QuantEcon/lecture-python-intro/lectures/olg.md

 ## Environment

-TODO add timing and basic ideas of OLG

-We assume that

-- time is discrete, so that $t=0, 1, \ldots$,
+We assume that time is discrete, so that $t=0, 1, \ldots$,

-- individuals born at time $t$ live for two periods: $t$ and $t + 1$,
+An individual born at time $t$ lives for two periods: $t$ and $t + 1$.

-- capital depreciates fully after one period (TODO to be checked)
+We call an agent

+- "young" during the first period of their lives and
+- "old" during the second period of their lives

+Young agents work, supplying labor and earning labor income.

+They also decide how much to save.

+Their savings and the prevailing rate of interest determine their second period income.

+Old agents do not work, so all income is financial.

+The wage and interest rates are determined in equilibrium by supply and demand.

+To make the algebra slightly easier, we are going to assume a constant population size.

+We normalize the constant population size in each period to 1.

+## Supply of capital

 First let's consider the household side.

-## Supply of capital

 ### Consumer's problem